- 08 February 2021

 EPCs and COVID-19

 In April 2020 the Government released clear guidance on obtaining a valid EPC during the pandemic.
 Where it is possible to conduct an assessment safely, and complying with NHS guidance then assessments can be carried out.
 If this is not possible, than you should seek to do this when it is again safe to do so.
-However, it is important to note that obtaining an EPC is still a legal requirement and so if all reasonable efforts have not been made to obtain a valid EPC then action could be taken by enforcement authorities in line with the EPB Regulations.
+However, it is important to note that obtaining one is still a legal requirement and so if all reasonable efforts have not been made to obtain a valid one then action could be taken by enforcement authorities in line with the EPB Regulations.

 This information is for guidance purposes only and should not be regarded as a substitute for taking legal advice.
 Please refer to the full General Notices on our website.